greenpro/sac_setup/README.md

 * If the Gazebo simulator crashes when starting the launch file may need to be run again this is aparently an issue with Gazebo 8.
 * If changes are made to the robot description and the robot starts to go crazy moving this is because gazebo is very touchy on xacro parameters.
 * When running gazebo if it is switched to a wireframe in the view menu it will run much smoother.
+* The robot is offset from the world frame by -0.090 in the y and  in the x.